liao961120/intra/main.md

 can only be ambiguous at best.

 Admitting our limited knowledge allows us to arrive at a logical next step---to establish robust phenomena.
-Within the context of EMA studies for instance, this may be facilitated with the help of passive measures (e.g., skin conductance, heart rate, blood oxygen level, GPS coordinate, etc.) that could be continuously collected without needing active responses from the participants.
-Along with other traditional active EMA measures (i.e., responses to items), these data could be fed to purely data-driven Machine Learning (ML) algorithms aiming at prediction instead of inference.
-The goal is to hope that ML algorithms will squeeze out whatever useful information from the multivariate time series to allow the detection of critical time windows informative for further investigation.
+Within the context of EMA studies, for instance, this may be facilitated with the help of passive measures (e.g., skin conductance, heart rate, blood oxygen level, GPS coordinates, etc.) that could be continuously collected without needing active responses from the participants.
+Along with other traditional active EMA measures (i.e., responses to items), these data could be fed to purely data-driven Machine Learning (ML) algorithms aimed at prediction instead of inference.
+The goal is to hope that ML algorithms will extract whatever useful information from the multivariate time series to allow the detection of critical time windows informative for further investigation.
 For instance, with active measures of emotional states acting as the labeling data for ML algorithms, the algorithms may be able to learn subtle patterns contained in other (passive) measures that can reliably predict or forecast, say, rapid emotional shifts.
-Being able to accurately and reliably predict such events is preliminary evidence that some phenomena exist.
-Though very little is known about the nature of the phenomena, at least it is now clearer where we should look at.
+Being able to accurately and reliably predict such events is initial evidence that some phenomena exist.
+Though very little is known about the nature of the phenomena, at least it is now clearer where we should focus.

 Once zoomed in on the relevant locations where the phenomena of interest occur, we are in a better position to deal with harder questions.
-For instance, we can try to improve the measurement by asking how the measured scores change temporally, theorizing potential processes influencing the measurement, and considering the potential of combining multiple measures to help deal with the imperfect and noisy nature of psychological measurements.
+For instance, we can try to improve the measurement by asking how the measured scores change over time, theorizing potential processes influencing the measurement, and considering the potential of combining multiple measures to help deal with the imperfect and noisy nature of psychological measurements.
 These attempts may not only lead to improvements in measurement.
 Indeed, measurement is *part of* the